Horse64/m64.horse64.org/docs/Introduction.md

 --------------------

 Since Moose64 is a side language to Horse64, this introduction expects you to know how Horse64 works.
-You then get Moose64 with these following changes:
+Based on its sibling, Moose64 was constructed with the following changes:

 ### Static types and type annotations